 In the Specialist Netball course, students will develop their knowledge skills and understanding in netball.
 While there will be an emphasis on skill development, students are required to have a demonstrable skill level for them to be able to take the course.
-This will be determined by the students lodging a written application and being a part of a practical try-out session.
+This will be determined by the students and being a part of a practical try-out session.